-- 2.4 Professional Competence and Ethics of the Internal Audit 121 - 2.4.1 The internal audit function shall be comprised of professional and competent individuals who collectively have the knowledge and experience necessary in the conduct of an effective internal audit on all areas of Bank's operations.
+- 2.4 Professional Competence and Ethics of the Internal Audit 129 - 2.4.1 The internal audit function shall be comprised of professional and competent individuals who collectively have the knowledge and experience necessary in the conduct of an effective internal audit on all areas of Bank's operations.
 The skill set of the internal audit staff shall be complemented with appropriate audit methodologies and tolls as well as sufficient knowledge of auditing techniques in the conduct of audit activities. - 2.4.2 All internal audit personnel shall act with integrity in carrying out their duties and responsibilities.
 They should respect the confidentiality of information acquired in the course of the performance of their duties and should not use it for personal gain or malicious actions. - 2.4.3 IA personnel shall avoid conflicts of interest.
-Internally-recruited internal auditors shall not engage in auditing activities for which they have had previous responsibility before a one-year "cooling off" period has elapsed. - 2.4.4 The IA personnel shall adhere at all times to the Bank's Code of Ethics as well as to an established code of ethics for internal auditors such as that of the Institute of Internal Auditors. - 2.5 Independence and Objectivity of the Internal Audit Function 122 - 2.5.1 The function of Internal Audit must be independent of the activities audited and from day-to-day internal control process.
+Internally-recruited internal auditors shall not engage in auditing activities for which they have had previous responsibility before a one-year "cooling off" period has elapsed. - 2.4.4 The IA personnel shall adhere at all times to the Bank's Code of Ethics as well as to an established code of ethics for internal auditors such as that of the Institute of Internal Auditors. - 2.5 Independence and Objectivity of the Internal Audit Function 130 - 2.5.1 The function of Internal Audit must be independent of the activities audited and from day-to-day internal control process.
 It must be free to report audit results, findings, opinions, appraisals and other information through clear reporting line to the Board of Directors or audit committee.
-It shall have authority to directly access and communicate with any officer or employee, to examine any activity or entity of the Bank, as well as to access any records, files or data whenever relevant to the exercise of its assignment.
+It shall have authority to directly access and communicate with any officer or employee, to examine any activity or entity of the Bank, as well as to access any records, files or data whenever relevant to the exercise of its assignment. - 2.5.2 If independence or objectivity of internal audit function is impaired, in fact or appearance, the details of the impairment must be disclosed to the audit committee.
+Impairment to organizational independence and individual objectivity may include, but is not limited to, personnel conflict of interest, scope limitations, restrictions on access to records, personnel and properties, and resource limitations, such as funding.